bernatsort/aws-credentials/README.md

 7. Boto2 config file (/etc/boto.cfg and ~/.boto)

-8. nstance metadata service on an Amazon EC2 instance that has an IAM role configured.
+8. Instance metadata service on an Amazon EC2 instance that has an IAM role configured.

-Each of those locations is discussed in more detail below.